 Set in natural Middle Eastern surroundings and offering an extensive menu, it has fast proved itself as one of London's leading Lebanese restaurants.
 Levant offers a host of authentic signature dishes that you will not find anywhere else in London.
 The tastes are clean, the combinations harmonious and the colours on the table vivid.
 From mezze dishes to grilled fish and meat, there is a variety of healthy, fresh and delicious dishes.

 Open every day from noon until late, offering the perfect location for intimate dining, a group celebration or for private hire, available all day in both the restaurant and the Mezze Bar.

 Levant offers a full and experimental cocktail list and a fully stocked bar and is the perfect place for after work drinks.

-The atmosphere is complimented by authentic Middle Eastern music compiled by a resident DJ and glamorous belly dancers appearing nightly - an expression of fantasy and sensuality, the dancers epitomise the femininity at the heart of Levant.
+The atmosphere is complemented by authentic Middle Eastern music compiled by a resident DJ, and glamorous belly dancers appear nightly - an expression of fantasy and sensuality, the dancers epitomise the femininity at the heart of Levant.